Are there design/construction requirements for new rail facilities receiving funding?

 What happens if the recipient fails to meet the minimum carload performance requirements of the grant agreement?

-In the event a recipient has missed its target minimum carload requirement, the RIA repayment policy provides a proportionate credit for the partial public benefit achieved by RIA grantees.
+In the event a recipient has missed its target minimum carload requirement, an additional three-year performance period may be requested in writing.
+Otherwise, the RIA repayment policy provides a proportionate credit for the partial public benefit achieved by RIA grantees.
 Repayment schedules shall be as specified in the grant agreement between the Department and the recipient.
 Any interest is applied according to the terms of the grant agreement.

 What reporting requirements exist for the recipient once the grant is awarded?